intro2r/intro2r/unit4/testing-associations.md

 1. Do the two continuous variables come from the same distribution? `ks.test()`.

-2. We assume no causal relationship between the continuous 'predictor' and the continuous 'response': correlation, `cor()`.
+2. We assume no causal relationship between the continuous 'predictor' and the continuous 'response': correlation, `cor()`, `cor.test()`.

 3. We are testing if the continuous/categorical predictor variables are causing some of the variation in the  continuous response data data from more than two groups and/or two predictors: linear regression, `lm()`.